loretoparisi/lshash/README.rst

 ``LSHash`` depends on the following libraries:

 - numpy
+- bitarray (if hamming distance is used as distance function)

+Optional
 - redis (if persistency through Redis is needed)
-- bitarray (if hamming distance is used as distance function)

 To install: